kytos/documentation/tutorials/napps/create_your_napp.rst

 Naming your NApp
 ================
-The first thing that you should do, is create a name for your napp.
+The first thing that you should do is create a name for your napp.
 We use a namespace based on author name, in that way two authors can have applications with the same name.
 For instance: ``john/switchl2`` and ``mary/switchl2`` are both valid napps unique identifiers.